JudahGabriel/OctoStore/README.md

 <summary>Progressive Web Apps (PWAs)</summary>

-To publish your PWA to the Microsoft Store, add a `ms-store-publish.json` file to your repo.
+To publish your PWA to the Microsoft Store, add a `ms-store-publish.json` file to repo.
+It should include a `pwaPackage` section.
+Here's an [example of such a file](https://github.com/JudahGabriel/etzmitzvot/blob/master/public/ms-store-publish.json).
 It should look like this:

 ```json
 {